+To provide expertise and tools that enable Association members to advocate at the federal and state level.
 To review, analyze, and/or evaluate and respond to regulatory, legislative, and programmatic issues, and to assist in the dissemination of information when appropriate.
-This committee also identies, considers and develops Association positions on long-range policy issues and serves as a resource for legislators and their aides.
+To identify, consider and develop Association positions on long-range policy issues and serves as a resource for legislators and their aides.

-Co-chaired by individuals appointed by the President; volunteer members.
+The Committee is chaired by individuals appointed by the President.
+The Committee is composed of volunteer members.

-1. Promote communication between the membership and Massachusetts legislators:
+- Promote communication between the membership and State legislators, Massachusetts Congressional delegation and related administrative staff members

-- a.
-Connect with key State legislators and administrators, and educate them on behalf of MASFAA members on key issues and concerns in the financial aid community.
+- Foster relationships with key State legislators, legislative staff and administrators, and educate them on behalf of MASFAA members on key issues and concerns in the financial aid community.

-c.
-Increase participation of students and institutions in the State House Day event, with particular emphasis on participation from public colleges and universities.
+- Reimagine State House Day event and work in coordination with AICUM to increase participation of students and institutions, with particular emphasis on participation from public colleges and universities.

-d.
-Provide information on the MASFAA list-serve and website to alert the membership to important changes in State regulation and legislation as needed.
+- Provide information on the MASFAA list-serve and website to alert the membership to important changes in federal and state regulation and legislation as needed.

-c.
-Provide training sessions at regional gatherings, the MASFAA Conference, and throughout the year on new Federal regulations and programs, and/or changes in existing programs.
+- Provide training sessions on advocacy, federal and state regulations and programs, and/or changes in existing programs.

-e.
-Compile federal compliance resources for MASFAA members regarding requirements such as loan counseling, consumer disclosures, and Constitution Day.
+- Maintain federal compliance resources for MASFAA members regarding requirements such as private loan RFIs, loan counseling, consumer disclosures, and Constitution Day.

 Loan RFI Templates: